2021 Rugby World Cup qualifying

-The qualification process for the 2021 Rugby World Cup began on 9 August 2019 with 12 teams qualifying to the tournament which will be held in New Zealand.
+The qualification process for the 2021 Rugby World Cup began on 9 August 2019 with 12 teams qualifying to the tournament which was to be held in New Zealand.
 The 2021 Rugby World Cup was postponed by one year in March 2021 to 2022 due to the COVID-19 pandemic.

 Qualification process

 Following the previous World Cup, seven teams received an automatic qualification berth - these berths being given to the top 7 teams (New Zealand, England, France, United States, Canada, Australia and Wales).
 The remaining five berths for the tournament will be awarded through regional tournaments.

 The non-automatic qualification process began on 9 August 2019.

 Regional qualification

 Twelve nations are participating in the 2021 Rugby World Cup.
 Seven teams qualified automatically by virtue of their performance at the previous tournament, leaving five teams to qualify through regional matches.

 Qualification process

 Africa

 Rugby Africa was granted one spot which was awarded to the winner of the Rugby Africa Women's Cup (Africa 1).
 The runner-up (Africa 2) progressed to a cross-regional Final Qualification play-off against the South American winner.
 South Africa qualified by winning all three of their matches while Kenya competed in the South America/Africa play-off.